-Requests for administrative programs and services to be relocated should be made to the Director of Disability Services, Gannett-Tripp Library, (607) 735-1754.
+Requests for administrative programs and services to be relocated should be made to Mr. Steve Tedone, Learning and Disabilities Specialist, Gannett-Tripp Library, (607) 735-1754.
 Such requests should be made with reasonable notice.

 Students with Learning Disabilities

 All students with learning or other disabilities are reminded that disclosure of a disability is voluntary, and the information is maintained on a confidential basis.